purescript/package-sets/CONTRIBUTING.md

 All changes go through pull requests.

-There are some criterias that packages being added should comply to:
+There are some criteria that packages being added should comply with:
 - _You should use `pulp version` to version your package._
   The reason is that the tag should start with the `v` prefix
 - _You should use `pulp publish` to publish your package._